Gavin-spring/ann_kp/readme.md

 python generate_test_suite.py
 ```

-This command will create the test_cases/ directory and fill it with .txt files, each representing a unique problem instance.
+This command will create the test_cases/ directory and fill it with .csv files, each representing a unique problem instance.

 ## 2. Run the Benchmark